JoeBussard/polywordleapi/README.md

 **Welcome 😀 to the Polywordle API**

 You can download and run this API on your own server to host a game of Polywordle.
-Just make your own client, (which could even be Postman or `curl` if you are so inclined 😮) and you can play any time you want.
+Just make your own client, (you could even use Postman or `curl` if you are so inclined 😮) and you can play any time you want.
 You get an infinite number of words per day.